 The Regional Board must submit the name and date of the Official Regional Qualifying Competition for the Canadian Closed Championship to the CDS Board no later than September 1st of the year prior to the next Canadian Closed Championship.
-The date of each Regional's Association Official Qualifying Competition for the Canadian Closed Championship must be held a minimum of 3 weeks prior to the Canadian Closed Championship.
-The date of each Regional's Association Official Qualifying Competition for the Canadian Closed Championship will be published on the CDS and Regional Association web sites.
+The date of each Regional Association's Official Qualifying Competition for the Canadian Closed Championship must be held a minimum of 3 weeks prior to the Canadian Closed Championship.
+The date of each Regional Association's Official Qualifying Competition for the Canadian Closed Championship must be held a minimum of 3 weeks prior to the Canadian Closed Championship.
+The date of each Regional Association's Official Qualifying Competition for the Canadian Closed Championship will be published on the CDS and Regional Association web sites.

 Notwithstanding this requirement, the CDS Board may waive the application of this Rule in an exceptional case where a couple has not competed in the Official Regional Qualifying Competition.
 An application for a waiver must be filed with the CDS Board by the Regional Board prior to their Official Regional Qualifying Competition or no later than 5 days after their Official Regional Qualifying Competition.
 The CDS Board may add certain conditions which must be met in order to grant such a waiver.
 A waiver may be granted if a couple's CCC Regional Qualifier is the same weekend as a WDSF World Championship that they are competing in.
-In such cases the couple must compete at a subsequent CDS recognized Canadian Closed or Canadian Open Championship prior to competing in any subsequent WDSF World Championship or World Cup.
+In such cases the couple must compete at a subsequent CDS recognized Canadian Closed or Canadian

+Open Championship prior to competing in any subsequent WDSF World Championship or World Cup.
 The other circumstances where a waiver may be granted is if an athlete has a serious medical condition or injury and supplies medical proof from their doctor or an athlete has a death or a funeral of an immediate family member where the couple is unable to participate in [on the same weekend as] their Regional Qualifier.
 In other exceptional circumstances, if a couple applies for a waiver other than those mentioned above, a waiver may be considered by the CDS Board.
 In any such cases, the couple must compete in another Recognized competition decided by the CDS Board before being permitted to compete in the Canadian Closed Championships.
 No waiver will be granted for a new partnership that was created after the Official Regional Qualifying Competition of their Regional Association.